 From 1993 to 2003, Joe Sullivan served as Braintree's State Representative.
-He served for six years as the Chairman of the House Committee on Transportation where he played a pivotal role in the re-establishment of the Old Colony Rail for the South Shore as well as co-authoring the Metropolitan Highway System Legislation, the Rt.
-3 North add-a-lane project and played a pivotal role in providing funding of a comprehensive state wide road and rail program.
+He was Chairman of the House Committee on Transportation for six years where his responsibilities included planning the re-establishment of the Old Colony Rail for the South Shore, coauthoring the Metropolitan Highway System Legislation, the Rt.
+3 North add-a-lane project and providing funding of a comprehensive state wide road and rail program.

-In 2003, Mayor Sullivan was appointed as the Executive Director of the Massachusetts State Lottery.
+In 2003, Mayor Sullivan was appointed Executive Director of the Massachusetts State Lottery.

-In 2006, Sullivan served as a member of the Blue Ribbon Transportation Finance Commission which identified the important needs of transportation throughout Massachusetts.
+Mayor Sullivan served as a member of the Blue Ribbon Transportation Finance Commission (2006) which identified the important needs of transportation throughout the Commonwealth of Massachusetts.

-In November 2007, Joe Sullivan was elected as the first Mayor of Braintree and in November 2011, he was re-elected.
-He currently serves on the Executive Committee of the Massachusetts Municipal Association and is the President of the Massachusetts Mayors' Association.
+In November 2007, Joe Sullivan was elected as the first Mayor of Braintree and was re-elected in 2011.
+He is a Past President of the Massachusetts Municipal Association and is a member of the Metropolitan Boston Mayors' Association.